 Jason Atherton made a name for himself as the Executive Chef at Gordon Ramsay’s Michelin star restaurant Maze in London.
 After just a year, he left to open his own restaurant, Pollen Street Social.
-It was awarded its own Michelin star in its opening year.
+It it’s opening year it earned it’s first Michelin star.
 In addition to his culinary flair, Atherton is also known for his personal style.
 He believes in a watch that can not only serve as the perfect accessory to punctuate a great outfit but also take a beating in the kitchen.
 That’s precisely why he chooses to wear a Rolex, more specifically an Oyster Perpetual Yacht-Master.

 Marcus Wareing is a two Michelin-starred chef and the genius behind three of the top restaurants in the United Kingdom.
-In 2015 director John Wells chose Wareing as the official culinary consultant and creator of all the dishes for the film Burnt.
-In his years as a chef, Wareing has developed a deep appreciation for watches and their essential function in the kitchen.
+In 2015 director John Wells chose Wareing as the official culinary consultant and creator for the film Burnt.
+As a chef, Wareing has developed a deep appreciation for watches and their essential function in the kitchen.
 He’s accumulated an impressive collection—comprised of models like the TAG Heuer Kirium Automatic, Rolex Cellini, and Breitling Chronomat and Superocean.
 He’s also one of Omega’s ambassadors—his favorite model in their collection is the Speedmaster ’57 Co-axial Chronograph.

 Tyler Florence has tirelessly climbed the culinary ladder since his teenage years.
-From his early days as a dishwasher to his more recent years as a chef and restaurateur, opening his own luxury kitchen supply stores, and hosting numerous television shows, Florence epitomizes the American Dream.
+From his early days as a dishwasher to his rise as a chef and restaurateur, Florence epitomizes the American Dream.
+He has even opened his own luxury kitchen supply stores, and hosted numerous television shows.
 For him, a love for watches has always gone hand in hand with his love for food.
 With his small dishwasher wages he bought a Timex, and has since upgraded his collection to include models like a Rolex Deepsea Sea-Dweller, IWC Big Pilot, and Panerai Luminor and Radiomir.

 Alton Brown had a background in media before he ever entered the culinary world.
 His dad was a media executive and owner of a radio station, and Brown studied film in college.
 This, combined with an interest in food and a dissatisfaction with the quality of cooking shows on television, spurred him to create his own.
 The pilot for Good Eats first aired in 1998 on a PBS-affiliated station.
 The Food Network picked it up a year later.